ChristophKanzler/MetricSelectionFramework/README.md

 * Financial Toolbox

 # Usage
-To run the analysis with the default simulated data, simply run `main.m`.
-The framework can also be used for feature selection using another data-set.
+To run the analysis with the default simulated data, simply run the `metric_selection_framework` function without arguments.
+The framework can also be used for feature selection using another data-set, and some parameters can be tweaked.

 ## Using a custom data-set
 To run the feature selection on your data, you should make sure it meets the following requirements.